getsetgames/BlueprintReflection/README.md

 The Get Class By Name blueprint function can be used to retrieve a Class (UClass) object by providing its name.

-### Create Object From Class
+### Construct Object From Class

-The Create Object From Class blueprint function can be used to create an instance of any class that derives from Object (UObject).
+The Construct Object From Class blueprint function can be used to create an instance of any class that derives from Object (UObject).

-### Create Object From Class Name
+### Construct Object From Class Name

-The Create Object From Class Name blueprint function can be used to create an instance of any class that derives from Object (UObject) by providing the name of the class.
+The Construct Object From Class Name blueprint function can be used to create an instance of any class that derives from Object (UObject) by providing the name of the class.